bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/02_Publish/06_WorkflowHub.rst

 Large datasets
 ^^^^^^^^^^^^^^

-As mentioned earlier, whenever a workflow uses or produces a very large dataset, it should not include the data as persistent (i.e. directly included in the crate), but reference it as a **remote dataset**.
+As mentioned earlier, whenever a workflow uses or produces a very large dataset, it should commonly not include the data as persistent
+(i.e. directly included in the crate).
+If you are keen to include your large datasets, consider using Zenodo to share your crate (see :ref:`publish_zenodo` ).
+WorkflowHub was not designed to host large datasets, therefore they need to be referenced as **remote datasets**.
 A rule of thumb is that, if the workflow includes less than ~100 MB of files, it can be included as a persistent dataset.
 However, for cases where data assets are hundreds of MBs or even several GBs, the remote dataset option must be used.
 Some external repositories commonly used to share large datasets are: